DEV Community

 asciicast

-Note: For testing docker containers see the dgoss wrapper.
+Note: For testing containers see the dgoss wrapper.
 Also, user submitted wrapper scripts for Kubernetes kgoss and Docker Compose dcgoss.

 Note: For some Docker/Kubernetes healthcheck, health endpoint, and container ordering examples, see my blog post here.